caltechlibrary/iga/README.md

 The `--mode` option can be used to change the run mode.
 Four run modes are available: `quiet`, `normal`, `verbose`, and `debug`.
 The default mode is `normal`, in which IGA prints a few messages while it's working.
 The mode `quiet` will make it avoid printing anything unless an error occurs, the mode `verbose` will make it print a detailed trace of what it is doing, and the mode `debug` will make IGA even more verbose.
 In addition, in `debug` mode, IGA will drop into the `pdb` debugger if it encounters an exception during execution.
 On Linux and macOS, debug mode also installs a signal handler on signal USR1 that causes IGA to drop into the `pdb` debugger if the signal USR1 is received.
 (Use `kill -USR1 NNN`, where NNN is the IGA process id.)

-By default, the output of the `normal`, `verbose`, and `debug` run modes is sent to the standard output (normally the terminal console).
+By default, informational output is sent to the standard output (normally the terminal console).
 The option `--log-dest` can be used to send the output to the given destination instead.
-The value can be `-` to indicate console output, or a file path to send the output to the file.
+The value can be `-` (i.e., a dash) to indicate console output, or it can be a file path to send the output to the file.
 A special exception is that even if a log destination is given, IGA will still print the final record URL to stdout.
 This makes it possible to invoke IGA from scripts that capture the record URL while still saving diagnostic output in case debugging is needed.
 Here is an example command line in which the final record URL is assigned to a variable named `url` (and note the quote characters are backquotes/backticks, not forward quotes):
 ```shell
   url=`iga -m verbose -l iga.out https://github.com/mhucka/taupe/releases/tag/v1.2.0`
 ```

-Networks latencies are unpredicatable.
-Reading and writing large files may take a long time; on the other hand, IGA should not wait forever before reporting an error if a server or network becomes unresponsive.
+Reading and writing large files may take a long time; on the other hand, IGA should not wait forever on network operations before reporting an error if a server or network becomes unresponsive.
 To balance these conflicting needs, IGA automatically scales its network timeout based on file sizes.
 To override its adaptive algorithm and set an explicit timeout value, use the option `--timeout` with a value in seconds.

 If given the `--version` option, this program will print its version and other information, and exit without doing anything else.